 Meal planning isn’t something I enjoy.
-In fact, the part of cooking I dislike the most is deciding what to make in the first place.
-Trying to think of a variety of balanced and healthy meals everyone in my family of picky eaters will actually eat feels tedious and frustrating.
+In fact, deciding what to cook is usually the part of cooking I dislike the most.
+Trying to think of a variety of balanced and healthy meals everyone will actually eat often feels tedious and frustrating.

-My Previous Meal Planning System (spoiler: it wasn’t working!)
+My previous meal planning system (spoiler: it wasn’t working!)

 In the past, my meal planning consisted of trying to come up with different meals each week so we weren’t eating the same things too often.
 And trying to think of things everyone in our family would actually eat.
 It felt like a chore and I was frustrated with the process.

-I was using a small menu planning notebook to plan our meals in.
-One day I realized, instead of making a new meal plan each week, I could just refer to a page from a few weeks ago and copy it.
+I was using a small menu planning notebook to plan our meals.
+One day I realized, that instead of making a new meal plan each week, I could just refer to a page from a few weeks ago and copy it.